tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 <li> They <b>CANNOT</b> be copied: if you try to set another pointer equal to your scoped pointer (myPointer = myScopedPointer), you will get an error.</li>
 <li> They <b>CANNOT</b> be used inside containers: attempted use inside a container such as a vector will result in an error.
 If this is your intention, check out the shared pointers section.</li>
 <li> They <b>CAN</b> be swapped with another scoped pointer: there is a built in swap function that allows you to swap scoped pointers.</li>
-<li> They <b>CAN</b> be reset: There is also a built in reset function which allows you to reset the pointer to whatever you wish, deleting the existing pointer.</li>
+<li> They <b>CAN</b> be reset: There is also a built in reset function which allows you to reset the pointer to another smart pointer of the same data type, deleting the existing pointer.</li>
 </ol>
 ###How to Declare: